BC Provincial Nominee Program – Business

 BC Business PNP Final Report

 This must be submitted within 18 to 20 months of your arriving in B.C.
-Go here to download the report form and the guide.
 You must demonstrate that you have met the performance expectations from your Performance Agreement.

 Applying for Permanent Residence through the British Columbia Business PNP